lucasronny/MICB475-Group-11/README.md

 - 19 indicator species were identified
 - see this [file](https://github.com/lucasronny/MICB475-Group-11/blob/main/images%20and%20files/parkinsons/isa/isa_frame_high1.csv) for tables listing the taxonomic classification of ASVs performed using the representative sequences in QIIME2 and NIH BLAST &reg; tool classification

-### Core Microbiome and Indicator Species Analysis
+### Core Microbiome and Indicator Species Analysis: Combining Results to Identify Species for the Predictive Model
 March 4, EG:

 Purpose: <br>